jaredhocutt/ansible-insync/README.md

 # Insync

-Adds the Insync yum repository and installs Insync.
+This role handles configuring the Insync repository and then install Insync.

 ## Requirements

-None
+The hosts you are targeting should have the following packages:

+- python >= 2.6
+- python-dnf

 ## Role Variables